mikeizbicki/cmc-csci046/week_00/README.md

 ## Lab

-Pre-lab work:
+**Due Date:**

+Labs are always due on midnight of the Sunday of the week that they are assigned (i.e. January 31 for this lab).
+If you either attend the class lab session or collaborate with another student by completing the lab together over zoom, then you get a 48 hour extension until the following Tuesday at midnight (i.e. February 2 for this lab).

+Weekly homeworks have the same due dates and extension policies.

+**Pre-lab work:**

 1. Create a GitHub account if you do not already have one.
    Log in, and press the "watch" button at the top of this page.
-   Read and follow the instructions in Issue #1: the meet and greet thread.
+   Read and follow the instructions in [the meet and greet issue](https://github.com/mikeizbicki/cmc-csci046/issues/137).

 1. Log in to the lambda server.
    Run the command